8 steps to building features your users actually want

 features header

-That’s a quote from Lord of the Rings, in case you’ve been living under a rock for the last… 60 years.
+That’s a quote from Lord of the Rings, in case you’ve lived under a rock for the last…60 years.
+This is the quote that echoes through my head every time someone suggests a new product feature.

 I would like to scream it out loud, directly at that little post-it note with the feature written on it, but, you know, that would be crazy.